 If you’re not able to pay down your credit cards in a reasonable amount of time and have some negative marks on your report, then consider opening up a secure credit card.
 Basically, you deposit money to a bank and they open you up a credit line for that amount.
 You use this account to make timely payments over time and eventually your score will go up!
 It might take some time, but I know of several people who have had pretty good success going the secured credit card route.

 Just take your time, do your research, and just don’t give up!

 Make sure you are mentally prepared…

-I’m not saying you have to be wealthy — I think even “broke” college students can certainly join in on MTH.
+I’m not saying you have to be wealthy — I think even “broke” college students can get into award travel.
 I’m just saying it’s a good idea to be honest with yourself before it’s too late.
 For example, If I had found out about this hobby 10 years ago, I’d probably still be paying off credit cards because I just wasn’t mature enough to make good financial decisions.
 Now, I’ve made enough financial blunders to learn my lessons and it’s a totally different story.